OFALOFAL/notion_notes/README.md

 # notion_notes
 notes aplication using notion API

+This app allows you to have notes connected to your notion
+and be able to change them in both notion and app

 ___